 "Travelling with Narrative: From Text to Body."
-The Travelling Concepts of Narrative, ed.
+In The Travelling Concepts of Narrative, ed.
 Mari Hatavara, Lars-Christer Hydén, and Matti Hyvärinen.
-Amsterdam: John Benjamins, forthcoming.
+Amsterdam: John Benjamins, 2013.
+83-92.

 "Vivre dans l'histoire: autobiographie, memoir(s), mémoires."
-In Le sens du passé: pour une nouvelle approche théorique des Mémoires, de Commynes à nos jours, ed.
-Jean-Louis Jeannelle, Marc Hersant, and Damien Zanone.
-Paris: Editions de la Licorne, Presses Universitaires de Rennes, 2013.
+In Le sens du passé: pour une nouvelle approche des Mémoires, ed.
+Marc Hersant, Jean-Louis Jeannelle, and Damien Zanone.
+Rennes: Editions de la Licorne, Presses Universitaires de Rennes, 2013.
 351-61.

 "Identiteitsuitrustingen: technologie, herinnering, narratief" ["Identity Equipment: Technology, Memory, Narrative"], Tijdschrift voor Biografie [Utrecht, Netherlands]1 (2012), 7-16.
 This issue of Biografie includes three responses to my essay, and my reply, "Digitale identiteiten: Een reactie op het commentaar van JaapBos, Tanny Dobbelaar en Rudolph Glitz" ["Digital Identities: A Reply to Jaap Bos, Tanny Dobbelaar, and Rudolph Glitz"] (26-27).
 There is also an interview: "Interview met John Eakin" ["Interview with John Eakin"] by Monica Soeting (4-6).

 "Dicter sa vie: L'autobiographhie de Mark Twain."
 La Faute à rousseau, no. 58 (October 2011): 57-58.